myelintek/documentation/user/folder.rst

 #) Click on the *OK* button.

 .. note::
-    #) Deleting a mounted dataset does not delete the dataset contents;
+    #) Deleting a mounted folder does not delete the folder contents;
        it only removes the linkage to the remote space.
-    #) Deleting a dataset does not affect its cloned dataset(s).
+    #) Deleting a folder does not affect its cloned folder(s).

-Preview Bounding Box Images in a Dataset
+Preview Bounding Box Images in a folder
 ========================================

-To preview the bounding box images in a labelled dataset:
+To preview the bounding box images in a labelled folder:

 #) Select the folder that contains the labelled images.
 #) Click on the *VISUALIZE* button.